agilestacks/stack-apps/apps/python-flask/README.md

 ## Setup Development Environment

-We have got our applicaiton configured.
-The next step is to setup the IDE.
-For python development we will use VS Code with intalled [Google CloudCode](https://cloud.google.com/code/docs/vscode/).
+For Python development we will use VS Code with additional plugins such as [Google CloudCode](https://cloud.google.com/code/docs/vscode/).
 Alternative setup for IntelliJ can be found [here](https://cloud.google.com/code/docs/intellij/)

 1. Install required plugins